MJdesigns96/MJdesigns96/README.md

 ## Hi there 👋

+Nice to meet you.
+My name is Marcus and I am currently a web dev student studying to become a developer.

+Over the next several months I'll be adding projects and repos that feature some of my work.

+If there is anything you'd like to talk to me about feel free to email me.

 <!--
 **MJdesigns96/MJdesigns96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.